 Regular users of Millwall Park at the bottom end of the Isle of Dogs may have been surprised to see a tall lattice tower suddenly arrive over the past few days and spring upwards.

-The thin structure is supported by guy cables which have been rammed into the ground in a manner that is not unlike impacting missiles.
+The thin structure is supported by guy cables that have been rammed into the ground in a manner that is not unlike impacting missiles.

 The tower has been installed by Unusual, who may have supplied the security guard who came out to watch as I wandered around taking photos.